Fauna of Puerto Rico: Amphibians and reptiles

 Puerto Rico's turtle fauna includes both freshwater (5 species, including two extinct species) and marine turtles (5).
 Two of these species, the hawksbill turtle and the leatherback sea turtle, are critically endangered.
 Threats to these species include habitat destruction and illegal capture of eggs and individuals.
 The spectacled caiman, an introduced species, is the only representative of the order Crocodilia in Puerto Rico.

 The 11 snake species occurring in Puerto Rico are generally considered non-venomous, although research has concluded that at least one species, the Puerto Rican racer (Alsophis portoricensis), secretes venom.
 These species belong to 3 families and 4 genera: Typhlopidae (genus Typhlops), Boidae (Epicrates) and Colubridae (Alsophis and Arrhyton).
 The largest snake in Puerto Rico is the endemic Puerto Rican boa (Epicrates inornatus) with a maximum length of 12 ft (3.7 m).
 The diet of snakes in Puerto Rico consists of reptiles (Ameiva, Anolis, geckos), coquís and other frogs, and, to a lesser extent, mice, birds and bats (exclusively by the Puerto Rican Boa).

-The largest terrestrial lizard of the archipelago of Puerto Rico is the Mona ground iguana (Cyclura cornuta stejnegeri).
-A subspecies of the rhinoceros iguana (Cyclura cornuta), it is endemic to Mona Island, located in the Mona Passage between the main island of Puerto Rico and the Dominican Republic.
+The largest terrestrial lizard of the archipelago of Puerto Rico is the Mona ground iguana (Cyclura stejnegeri).
+Previously considered a subspecies of the rhinoceros iguana (Cyclura cornuta), it is endemic to Mona Island, located in the Mona Passage between the main island of Puerto Rico and the Dominican Republic.
 Another Cyclura species of similar size, the Anegada ground iguana (Cyclura pinguis), once occurred in the archipelago but it became extirpated due to predation by dogs, cats, and humans, habitat destruction, and competition from goats and pigs, and is now restricted to Anegada.
 The most common lizard in Puerto Rico is the sharp-mouthed lizard (Anolis pulchellus).
 The anole lizards of Puerto Rico, and the Greater Antilles in general, represent an interesting case of adaptive radiation.
 Anole lizards in the Greater Antilles are more closely related to other species within the same island than to species of adjacent islands.
 Surprisingly, even though species divergence occurred independently on each island, the same set of ecomorphs (habitat specialists) have evolved on each island.